Romania travel guide

 5. Sibiu, Romania

-One of the most important cultural centers in Romania, Sibiu, was designated the European Capital of Culture in 2007, along with Luxembourg.
+One of the most important cultural centres in Romania, Sibiu, was designated the European Capital of Culture in 2007, along with Luxembourg.
 Located in the vicinity of Brașov, Sibiu is defined by its aristocratic elegance and its abundant cultural life.

 From Sibiu, you can easily reach Sinaia, where you can visit Peles Castle.
 Sibiu is also close to the Păltiniș ski resort and to the ASTRA National Museum Complex, where you can see what the life of the Romanian peasants looked like.